 6.3.2.3 Considerations to support per QoS flow measurement

 When a UE performs per QoS flow measurement by using PMF message, the UE and UPF needs to send PMF message over the target the QoS flow.
-In order to support this, two methods are possible:
+In order to support this, the methods are possible:

 1) SMF provides necessary QoS rule(s) and N4 rule(s) to the UE and UPF for PMF message.
+Also, the SMF provides Measurement Assistance Information to UE, which contains different PMF addresses/ports for the different QoS flows.

-2) The UE and UPF ignores the QoS rule(s) and N4 rule(s) for the PMF message and send it over a target QoS flow.
+2) The UE and UPF ignores the QoS rule(s) and N4 rule(s) for the PMF message and send it over a target QoS flow by examining the header of the PMF message, which contains the target QoS flow identity.

+3) The SMF does not provide QoS rule(s) and N4 rule(s) to the UE and UPF for PMF message.
+However, the SMF provides Measurement Assistance Information to UE, which contains different PMF addresses/ports for the different QoS flows.
+When the UE attempts to transmit a PMF message, the UE determines the target QoS flow for this PMF message, based on the received Measurement Assistance Information.
+As in Option 2, the UE and UPF ignore the QoS rules and N4 rules when they determine the target QoS flow for a PMF message

 Option 1 is more aligned with overall QoS design but each PMF message over a QoS flow should use different PMF address information e.g. different address or port number.
-It means that the UE or UPF should allocate different PMF IP addresses or ports for each QoS flow.
-If the UE allocates different addresses, the information should be sent to the network and based on the information SMF needs to generate QoS rule(s) and N4 rule(s).
+It means that the UE or UPF should allocate different PMF addresses/ports for each QoS flow.
+If the UE allocates different addresses/ports, the information should be sent to the network and based on the information SMF needs to generate QoS rule(s) and N4 rule(s).
 However, it will cause additional NAS signalling.
-So it is reasonable to allocate different addresses by the UPF.
+So it is reasonable to allocate different addresses/ports by the UPF.

-Option 2 is more simple approach because UE and UPF does not need to manages different PMF addresses for each QoS flow.
+Option 2 is more simple approach because UE and UPF does not need to manage different PMF addresses/ports for each QoS flow.
 However, this is not aligned with general QoS framework.
 The UE and UPF shall ignore existing QoS rule(s) and N4 rule(s) when it sends PMF message over a QoS flow or ignore existing TFT(s) and Sx rule(s) when it sends PMF message over a dedicated bearer if the 3GPP access leg is established over a EPC.

+Option 3 is similar to Option 2 in that (a) it does not require the SMF to create QoS rules and N4 rules specifically for the PMF traffic and (b) the QoS rules and the N4 rules are ignored for PMF messages.
+As in Option 1, the UPF (or the SMF) allocates a different PMF addresses/ports for each QoS flow on which access performance measurements may be needed (as in Option 1).
+The SMF includes the PMF addresses/ports and the associated QoS flows in the Measurement Assistance Information.
+The UE then applies the Measurement Assistance Information whenever it wants to determine the target QoS flow for a PMF message.
+Option 3 does not require the header of a PMF message to contain the target QoS flow identity.
+It requires however the header of a PMF message to contain an appropriate destination PMF addresses/ports.